Staying healthy on safari. Tips & Insights for your Uganda safari trip

 Be sure to include anti-diarrhoea and anti-malarial medication and Vitamins.
 For those of you that are already under specific doctor prescribed medications, ensure to not leave those behind for it might be hard to get the same medications while you are deep in the jungle.

 In addition to this, sunscreen is a necessary addition.
 The Sun can be strong on some days and possibly affect you if you are not used to this equatorial climate.
-Additionally, do not forget insect repellant.
+Additionally, do not forget insect repellent.
 You are going to be spending a lot of time in the wild, trying out every interesting activity available thus exposing your skin to a lot of insects and bugs.

 Other items include Plasters, Gauze, small scissors, surgical tape, pain relief medication, any antibacterial creams and bandages among others.
 Like insurance, this is something you don’t really want to use.
 It is however good to rest in the knowledge that a slight scratch from a thorny bush won’t ruin your entire trip.